Low cost spay/neuter options:

 Spay Me Clinic: does pick up/ drop off in Janesville and Elkhorn, clinic itself is in Madison.
 Phone: 608-834-2700

 Spay WI: will provide a referral to a clinic near you Phone: 877-510-PETS

-Sorry, we are no longer doing dog spay/neuter!
-For help finding another low-cost clinic, please enter your location below:
+For help finding a low-cost clinic, please enter your location below:

 Please take a look at our adoptable adults!
 We have so many to choose from, all different ages, sizes, and personalities!

 We are a non-profit cat advocacy group dedicated to ending feline overpopulation in our area.
 Our purpose is to help owned and unowned cats in our area by facilitating high quality, high volume, low cost spay/neuter services; helping caregivers to find resources to keep and humanely care for their cats; and providing care to cats in need, especially those who may not find help elsewhere.
+We have a working cat program that places at risk feral cats on farms and other work places as non-toxic rodent control.
 Community Cat is a non-profit 501(c)3 organization and donations are tax deductible.

-For detailed information on low cost spay/neuter services or to schedule an appointment, please click on these links.
+For detailed information on low cost spay/neuter services, please click on this link.